 The Ministry of Natural Resources and Forestry recently posted Wetland Conservation in Ontario: A Discussion Paper, which the Board of Directors has had an opportunity to review.
 Read Conservation Ontario’s response here.

-Be sure to also check out the interactive map to see what areas are impacted.
+Be sure to check out the interactive map to view wetland screening maps.

 Changes to Wetlands Policy